mayansalama/windmill/README.md

 - [x] Search functionality for operators
 - [x] Basic operator level properties
 - [x] Implement DAG level properties
-- [ ] New DAG Functionality
+- [x] New DAG Functionality
+- [ ] Parameter Tooltips
 - [ ] Render arbitrary viewport windows for New/Save/Load etc
-- [ ] Parameter Tooltips
+- [ ] Overwrite/Save prompt on New
 - [ ] DAG renaming and save/load functionality
+- [ ] Fix loss of state on refresh bug
 - [ ] Icons

-## Back-End Features
+### Back-End Features

 - [x] Generate Operator Lists
 - [x] CLI to start Web and Front End
 - [x] Generate DAG Spec
+- [ ] CLI to create new windmill project
 - [ ] Save/Load Windmill Files functionality
 - [ ] Generate YML Airflow Specs
-- [ ] Integrate with Git
 - [x] Get default values
 - [x] Pull parameters from parent classes
 - [?]
 Dedupe multi import operators - nothing preventing this but underlying issue is fixed
 - [ ] Allow custom operators
 - [ ] Strategy for Python Opjects (e.g. callables) - maybe import statement?
 - [ ] Backport existing Python DAGs to WMLs
 - [ ] Allow YML updates to propogate to WMLs
 - [ ] Allow user specified Airflow Version - isolate to docker or something so we can run 2.7 if we want?

+## MVP Usage Pattern

+To run as a user:

+1. Install with `pip install airflow-windmill`
+2. Run `windmill init` to create a local Windmill project
+3. Run `windmill start` from this folder to run the app locally

+To run as a dev:

+1. Clone from git
+2. Run `poetry install`
+3. ?Run `windmill dev install-node-depts`
+4. Run `windmill dev start-backend`
+5. Run `windmill dev start-frontend`

+## Future Usage Patterns

+- Auto-sync for windmill project to git

 ## Getting Started

 This package can be installed and run using Pip: